seancorfield/vscode-calva-setup/README.md

 ## Custom REPL Command Snippets and `tap>`

-In addition to the five custom REPL commands snippets mentioned above for Portal, this `settings.json` file includes the following:
+In addition to the custom REPL commands snippets mentioned above for Portal, this `settings.json` file includes the following:

 * `ctrl+alt+space a` -- add dependencies to the running REPL; sends the enclosing form to `clojure.tools.deps.alpha.repl/add-libs`; intended to be used when the cursor is inside a dependencies hash map (i.e., inside `deps.edn`, on a library name, rather than inside its coordinates).